 9. Be first.

-- Readers are willing to give you a shot since there’s no alternative.
+- Readers are willing to give you a shot since there’s no alternatives.

 - Google will consider you an authority by default and rank you well.